 Valkey Cluster supports multiple key operations as long as all of the keys involved in a single command execution (or whole transaction, or Lua script execution) belong to the same hash slot.
 The user can force multiple keys to be part of the same hash slot by using a feature called hash tags.

-To remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Valkey Cluster uses a master-replica model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replica nodes).
+To remain available when a subset of primary nodes are failing or are not able to communicate with the majority of nodes, Valkey Cluster uses a primary-replica model where every hash slot has from 1 (the primary itself) to N replicas (N-1 additional replica nodes).

 In our example cluster with nodes A, B, C, if node B fails the cluster is not able to continue, since we no longer have a way to serve hash slots in the range 5501-11000.

-However, when the cluster is created (or at a later time), we add a replica node to every master, so that the final cluster is composed of A, B, C that are master nodes, and A1, B1, C1 that are replica nodes.
+However, when the cluster is created (or at a later time), we add a replica node to every primary, so that the final cluster is composed of A, B, C that are primary nodes, and A1, B1, C1 that are replica nodes.
 This way, the system can continue if node B fails.

-Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.
+Node B1 replicates B, and B fails, the cluster will promote node B1 as the new primary and will continue to operate correctly.

 However, note that if nodes B and B1 fail at the same time, Valkey Cluster will not be able to continue to operate.